 • Internal Linking: This is like creating a network of paths within your website.
 It helps users navigate between pages and discover more of your content, keeping them engaged and increasing the time they spend on your site.

-• Example: A blog post about gardening tips on your website could link to related products in your online store, like gardening tools or plant seeds.
+• Example: A blog post on gardening tips on your website could link to related products in your online store, such as gardening tools or plant seeds.

 • Anchor Text Optimization: The text you use for your links should be descriptive and relevant to the page you’re linking to.
 This helps both users and search engines understand where the link leads.